2023 16th-Annual Meeting of Academy

 - Decision Making Under Conditions of Risk and Uncertainty; including Artificial-Intelligence-Based Models;

-- Trust, Financial Transactions, Social Capital, Moral Sentiments, Working of Capital Markets;
+- Trust, Financial and Capital Markets, Social Capital, Moral Sentiments and Working of the Market Economy;

 - Venture Startup: Venture Capital; Entry and Exit Processes;